Waste Concern: About

-Waste Concern was found in 1996 with the motto "Waste is a Resource".
+Waste Concern was founded in 1996 with the motto "Waste is a Resource".
 It was established by A.H.Md.
-Maqsood Sinha, a professional architect-urban planner, and Iftekhar Enayetullah, a civil engineer-urban planner.
-The enterprise currently has 24 professional staff members and 8 consultants.
-The company started out as a decentralized community model for waste recycling to transform solid waste into organic compost using low cost, low technology, and less labor-intensive methods.
+Maqsood Sinha, a professional architect-urban planner, and Iftekhar Enayetullah, a civil engineer-urban planner, and currently has 24 professional staffs and 8 consultants. list.
+The company started out as a decentralized community model for waste recycling to transform the solid waste into organic compost using low cost, low technology and labor-intensive method.
 It later grew into a Waste Concern Group, comprising both "For Profit" and "Not-for Profit" arms.
-The work of the group in Bangladesh has led to joint-partnerships with the United Nations Economic and Social Commission for Asia and Pacific (UNESCAP) with the goal of replicating the model in ten Asian cities.
-Because the composting plants are simple, low cost, and not labor-intensive, they are suitable to the socio-economic and climate condition of Bangladesh.
+The work of the group in Bangladesh has led to joint-partnerships with the United Nations Economic and Social Commission for Asia and Pacific (UNESCAP) in replicating the model within ten cities in Asia.
+As the composting plants are all simple, low cost and labor-intensive, they are suitable to the socio-economic and climatic condition of Bangladesh.
+The modest sales revenue and low pay-back period further make their model financially viable.